The Governed Intelligence Control Plane

 Every task tries the cheap layers first.
 Only the residual reaches the LLM.

-A task entering Cascade is checked against a 10-gate predicate, then dispatched to the cheapest layer that can plausibly handle it.
+A task entering Cascade is classified by the pre-dispatch router, checked against the 10-gate predicate, then dispatched to the cheapest layer that can handle it.
 If that layer fails, it escalates.
-The expensive layer (L7 — LLM) is the last resort, not the default.
-Each successful LLM call is converted to a deterministic pattern stored in L6 — so the next similar request hits the cheap layer instead.
+The LLM (L6) is the last resort, not the default.
+Each successful LLM call is converted into a deterministic pattern stored in L4, so the next similar request never reaches the LLM at all.

 The Governance Contract